LorePep/blog/content/post/mot.md

 markup = "mmark"
 +++

 I find Multiple object tracking (MOT) a very interesting problem.
-In the case called *tracking-by-detection*, you have a bunch of detections of objects (they can either be in 2D or in 3D) and you have to associate detections in time figuring out if they are observation of the same object.
+In the case called *tracking-by-detection*, you have a bunch of detections of objects (they can either be in 2D or 3D) and you have to associate detections in time figuring out if they are observation of the same object.

 More formally, we can define the problem as a multi-variable estimation problem.